mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ##### epistemological pluralism and bricolage & Microworlds

-Recalling Papert and Turkle's celebration of the concrete we can ask if this is a challenge to Waite's advocacy for the the alternation between poles of abstract and concrete in semantic profiles.
+Papert and Turkle's [-@papert_epistemological_1990] encourage a of diversity in approaches to teaching coding beyond a formal, abstract approach "that emphasizes control and through structure and planning".

+DEVELOP THIS  - EXAAMPLES OF ABSTRACT HERE.
+Top-Down Design, planning extensively first,  learning syntax and structure first, coding from first principles.
+Perhaps following step by step instructions.

+Papert and Turkle [-@papert_epistemological_1990] celebrated the exploration of the concrete in computing pedagogy, likening the process  to bricolage, a craft based approach where participants become very familiar with their tools and materials.

+Their celebration of concrete coding approaches, including the use of tangible physical and digital objects, and more piecemeal, bricolage approach has influenced the design of popular educational programming software and pedagogy through the constructionist school and maker movements (as explored in the literature review).

+However, Wilensky [-@wilensky1991abstract] questions the nature of abstract in this context arguing that all objects and concepts are abstract until familiarity makes them more concrete to the user.
+Also, how does this fit with Waite's advocacy for the the alternation between poles of abstract and concrete in semantic profiles.
+Such a challenge to the legitimacy of the primacy of abstract, top-down approaches to teaching coding, seemingly also also challenge Waite's rationale of the importance of alternating between abstract and concrete dimensions present in research on semantic waves, and the value of participants being aware of the level of abstraction at which they are working.

-However, a careful examination of the literature is needed here to catch the complexities present.
+A careful examination of the literature is needed here to catch the complexities present.
 The celebration here is of pluralism rather than the culturally prevalent one privileging abstraction.
-Abstraction is not seen as undesirable. .
+Abstraction is not seen as undesirable.

 Papert's focus on Microworlds using the LOGO language as a vehicle to make concrete previously abstract mathematical concepts, seems to locate the exploration of abstract knowledge as a learning goal.

 This, can be perhaps profitably explored using the concept of leading activity, which in this case is play rather than instruction, and is led by the child rather than the teacher.

-With this focus, we see a parallel to my learning design where movement between poles of abstract and concrete is happening at least in terms of

 In addition, the concept of bricolage encompasses a learning processes oriented to concrete exploration.
 Framed as  planning styles as bottom up tinkering compared to a top down planning style.
 A concept explored in the Cathedral and Bazaar.

-Papert and Turkle [-@papert_epistemological_1990] celebrated the exploration of the concrete in computing pedagogy, likening the process  to bricolage, a craft based approach where participants become very familiar with their tools and materials.
-Such a challenge to the legitimacy of the primacy of abstract, top-down approaches to teaching coding, seemingly also also challenge Waite's rationale of the importance of alternating between abstract and concrete dimensions present in research on semantic waves, and the value of participants being aware of the level of abstraction at which they are working.
+**Turning to my design / analyis**

+With this focus, we see a parallel to my learning design where movement between poles of abstract and concrete is happening at least in terms of

 Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].

 PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
 NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

+#### In SUMMARY

+Thus in summary conceptions of abstraction above explored above include:

+- Wing's take on computational thinking: abstraction, decomposition, generalisation / pattern recognition, implementation via an algorithmic process.
+- A more holistic practice-based definition from Resnick, Brennan -
+- Waite's LOA - abstract here drawing on levels within the problem or product  - navigation between levels, explicit teaching of such navigation.

 ### Observations on abstract / concrete dimensions in my data related to gameplay design patterns.